| History Walter Dandy was the first to

 despite this broad diagnostic armamentarium, the exact histologic nature of the

 tumor cannot be determined reliably with surgery.
+Certain tumors can be suspected

 from the appearance of the scans, particularly teratomas that contain multiple